 My development as an artist was transformed when I began to win admission to artist residencies.
 The first was in 1998 and most recent in 2018.
-Many benefits accrued, from deeper focus in studio work to creative cross-pollination with a wide spectrum of artists, writers, poets, composers, and musicians.
-Critically important ad-hoc artist communities have provided me with exquisite opportunities to work and learn, and along the way delivered remarkable friendships that enrich my life.
+Many benefits accrued: from deeper focus in studio work to creative cross-pollination with a broad spectrum of artists, writers, poets, composers, and musicians.
+Ad-hoc artist communities have provided me with exquisite opportunities to work and learn, and along the way delivered remarkable friendships that continue to enrich my life.

 It was a big step for me in 2015 to go from working with local art associations in New England to international cultural exchange programs in Beijing and Shanghai, China.
 I am grateful to many people who generously vouched for me to make these opportunities possible.
 I will always treasure the odd desire of countless Chinese women to enthusiastically embrace and be photographed with total strangers.